Another case of measles confirmed in Bay of Plenty

-A further case of measles has been confirmed in the Bay of Plenty and Lakes area bringing the total number of cases in the last 12 month period to 75.
+A further case of measles has been confirmed in the Bay of Plenty and Lakes area, bringing the total number of cases in the last 12 month period to 75.

 Close contacts are being followed up to ensure any who are not immune to measles are in isolation and do not risk spreading the infection further.
 However, the person with confirmed measles did attend a screening of the movie Jumanji: The Next Level at 3.15pm on Friday, December 27 at the Reading Cinema in Rotorua.

-"Anyone who was at this screening may have been exposed to measles, and if under the age of 50 years and not up to date with their measles immunisations is at risk of getting measles," says Dr Neil de Wet, Medical Officer of Health.
+"Anyone who was at this screening may have been exposed to measles, and if under the age of 50 years and not up to date with their measles immunisations is at risk of getting measles," said Dr Neil de Wet, Medical Officer of Health.

 Readings Rotorua manager Melissa Warren said she was working with about five other staff members on December 27 but all staff had been immunised and no further precaution was required.